sschmid/Entitas/README.md

 ```

 ### Unity tip
-The following code extends Unity with a menu item that opens a new window that lets you generate code with a single click.
+The following code extends Unity with a menu item that generates code with a single click.

 ![Entitas Header](Readme/MenuItem.png)